 Standard of Care is the level of care at which the average, prudent medical provider or health care entity in a community would practice; it is how similar practitioners and facilities would have managed the patient’s care under similar circumstances.
 Yet, this definition leaves much to interpretation.
 Who is an “average, prudent provider”?
 How is “community” defined?
 What is a “similar circumstance”?

 Also, the correct level of care or treatment varies among medical providers, and because of rapid innovation, it changes over time.
 Experienced healthcare-based criminal law defense attorneys must be able to understand the law that applies in addition to understanding how the medical industry operates and how medical care is delivered to patients.
 Traditional criminal defense attorneys, meanwhile, may not possess the knowledge and experience required to drill down to the root of the allegations and to explain the intention of the health care provider.

 In order to provide quality defense against criminal health care fraud charges, it is imperative that the health law attorney understand how medical care is delivered.
 An experienced health care defense lawyer must be able to untangle the individual providers in a patient’s care and understand the dynamics of how they all fit together.
-Sometimes services that are considered “medically necessary” by one medical provider, may not be considered medically necessary to another.
+Sometimes services that are considered “medically necessary” by one medical provider, may not be considered medically necessary to another, which is why medical expert testimony is crucial.
 Discretion is an important part of being a treating provider, and an experienced health care law defense attorney can help medical providers craft a criminal defense that is grounded in medical theory and practice.